 Boys & Girls Clubs of America The Boys & Girls Clubs of America often partner with military installation youth centers to help young family members succeed in school, stay healthy, learn important skills, pursue arts and sports, and explore vocational choices.

 National 4-H Headquarters 4-H partners with many of the installation Children and Youth Services programs to provide technical assistance and training for military child care staff and to establish local 4-H clubs for military youth on installations.

-National Military Families Association This association strives to educate military families about their rights and about benefits and services available to them.
+National Military Family Association This association strives to educate military families about their rights and about benefits and services available to them.
 NMFA also provides military families with information on a wide range issues affecting their lives.
 The website has information on children and deployment and has a section focused on Family Life, with information on child care, spouse employment, and adoption.
 Operation Purple Camp Experience, sponsored by NMFA, is a free, week-long summer camp program offered at over 60 locations to support military children who have a deployed parent.

 Exceptional Family Members